 Identity Theft

 While a felony identity theft conviction could result in hefty fines and up to three years in state prison, that’s not the worst that could happen.
-The federal government also pursues identity theft charges vigorously, and a federal conviction could have even worse consequences.
+The federal government also pursues identity theft charges vigorously, and a federal criminal conviction could have even worse consequences.

 Complete a Free Case Evaluation form now